chrizandr/information_retrieval/assign1/README.md

 ```
 File handler creates a subset corpus in the `data` folder, with each document formatted and labelled with an ID.

-We will now build the index for our subset corpus
+We will now build the index for our subset corpus.
 Build the index using `index.py`
 ```bash
 python index.py